Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Decisiveness for MDPs

-\paragraph{Avoid sets.} For Markov chains, Abdulla \emph{et al.} introduced the set of states from which one can no longer reach $\Goal$ (denoted $\widetilde{\Goal}$)~\cite{ABM07}.
-We generalize this notion to MDPs by defining avoid sets in two flavors, depending on whether one considers infimum or supremum over schedulers.
-For $\opt \in \{\inf,\sup\}$, we let:
+For Markov chains, the first ingredient to define decisiveness is the notion of \emph{avoid set}, which is the set of states from which one can no longer reach~$\Goal$ (the avoid set was denoted $\widetilde{\Goal}$ in~\cite{ABM07}).
+We extend this notion in several directions.